Yes No Share to Facebook

 Understanding the Law About Removal of An Aircraft After An Emergency Landing

-Aircraft Landing Upon Roadway During Emergency A plane or other aircraft landing on a highway is, thankfully, a very rare event; however; in an emergency situation this can, and does happen.
-After an emergency landing, the Highway Traffic Act, R.S.O.
+The landing of an aircraft on a highway rarely happens; however, in an emergency such a situation is possible and indeed does occur.
+Indeed, but without landing on the actual highway, an aircraft did recently perform an emergency landing alongside Highway 404, which is a major multi-lane highway, within the Toronto area.
+After an emergency landing onto a highway,, the Highway Traffic Act, R.S.O.
 1990, c.
 H.8 imposes various requirements relating to the timing and method for removing the aircraft.

 The Law

 After an emergency landing of an aircraft upon a highway, meaning any type of road defined as a "highway" per the Highway Traffic Act, the aircraft must be removed as soon as reasonably possible.
-Furthermore, if removal of the aircraft will involve use of the highway for a flight take-off, then the take-off must be performed by a commercial pilot, who is a person other than the pilot who performed the emergency landing.
-Additionally, among other things, a police force or police service must approve the use of the highway for take-off of the aircraft and provide, sensibly so, traffic control.
-Specifically, the Highway Traffic Act states:
+Furthermore, the law states that if the removal of the plane, or other aircraft, will make use of the highway for a take-off, then a commercial pilot must perform the take-off and the commercial pilot must be someone other than the pilot who made the emergency landing.
+Also, as surely is common sense, a police force or police service must provide consent to using the highway for the take-off as well as providing traffic control.
+The Highway Traffic Act specifically states:

 Aircraft on highways